Andrek01/AlexaCamProxy4P3/README.md

 <a name="SetupB"/></a>
 ### B.) Setup for a common household network with a DynDNS-Domain and seperate Domain for the CamProxies Lets`Encrypt-Certificate

+### still searching for supporting DnyDNS-Provider, this will not work with all DynDns-Providers

 If you have a DynDNS-Account which allows you to define more than one DynDNS or you would like to setup a new DynDNS-Account you can do the configuration as follows.

 Create your new Domain at your DynDNS-Provider - this new Domain should point to your Router - later on you have to change it.